Oil and mining industry of Niger: Uranium

 In July 2024, the U.S. African Discovery Group signed a letter of intent for a uranium exploration licence for the Ouricha-3 deposit, in the Agadez Region 20 km south of the Imouraren mine.

 As of August 2024, Global Atomic is continuing to develop its Dasa Uranium mine and processing plant, which employs over 450 people increasing later to 900.
 It is expected to be the highest-grade uranium project in Africa and start operating in 2026.
 It is located about 35 km southeast of the Ouricha-3 deposit.

 In December 2024, Orano announced that it had "lost operational control" of its mining subsidiary Somaïr in Niger.

 In March 2025, IAEA Director General Rafael Grossi visited Niger to meet with Prime Minister Ali Lamine Zeine and officials, and to visit the COMINAK and SOMAIR uranium mines.
 He noted Niger currently produces about 5% of world's uranium ore, though Orano and GoviEx had both initiated international arbitration proceedings against Niger.

+GoviEx had suspended arbitration proceedings in January 2025 to allow negotiations to proceed.
+In November 2025, GoviEx merged with Tombador Iron creating Atomic Eagle, which in August 2026 announced it had reached a commercial resolution with the Niger government to create MAMICO, a Nigerien subsidiary with Atomic Eagle holding a 60% share and the Niger government holding 40%.
+This was granted an exploitation permit for the Madaouela mine, south-east of the existing COMINAK mine.

 In June 2025, the State of Niger decided, during a Council of Ministers meeting, "to nationalize the Société des mines de l'Aïr.
 According to the Nigerien government, the shares and assets of Somaïr are fully transferred to the State of Niger".